 The applicant or appellant presentation, if any, shall be limited to a maximum of 10 minutes; all other individuals shall be limited to a maximum of 5 minutes.

-After a motion is made and seconded by a Council Member following a public hearing on the matter so moved, further discussion from the public on this matter will be denied, except upon the request of a Council Member through the presiding officer.
+After a motion is made and seconded by a Council Member following a public hearing on the matter so moved, further discussion from the public on this matter will be denied, except upon the request of a Council Member through the Mayor or presiding officer.

 Organized groups that wish to make a presentation longer than the time allowed will be required to contact the City Administrator prior to the meeting.

-Generally, matters presented during the Open Forum which require further investigation or information shall be referred to the City Administrator., If Council determines that action is required on a subject not on the current agenda, the item may be placed on a future agenda.
+Generally, matters presented during the Open Forum which require further investigation or information shall be referred to the City Administrator.
+If Council determines that action is required on a subject not on the current agenda, the item may be placed on a future agenda.